reactnorth/akainula-confederation-college-json-test/README.md

 Approximate time spent: 2 hours

+This project was created using pure Javascript, JSON, HTML, and CSS.

 The design choices that were made in this project were intended to represent Confederation College's current brand & web UI.